 You know when the end of your vacation comes, and you simply want just “ONE MORE DAY” before it has to draw to a close?

 The weather was simply perfect today.
 What chilliness was in the air was made up by the warmth of the massive sunshine.
 In fact, it was so sunny that many of my photos are simply washed out, as you’ll see.
 It’s a good thing, too, because Spud Point solely offers outdoor seating.
-If it rains, it will undoubtedly change to a “take out and eat in your car” place — but I’d opt to do that than not eat here.
+If it rains, it will undoubtedly change to a “take out and eat in your car” place — but I’d opt to do that than not eat at Spud Point Crab Company.

-Their menu is simple.
+The menu at Spud Point Crab Company is simple.
 But what I was craving for was simple, too: CRAB!!!

-Mr. K and I both ordered the same thing — one crab sandwich and one clam chowder.
+Mr. K and I both ordered the same thing at Spud Point Crab Company — one crab sandwich and one clam chowder.
 Their chowder, afterall, is allegedly the best in Bodega Bay, which is a rather big statement given its coastal location with countless fishermen supplying seafood to quite a few restaurants in the area.
+I

-I am so happy we ordered the same thing because love or not, sharing this meal is more than anyone should really expect out of a foodie like me.
+am so happy we ordered the same thing because true love or not, sharing this meal is more than anyone should really expect out of someone like me.
 It’s not that I don’t “want” to; I do!
-It’s that it’s actually impossible to peel food this good out of my dying grip.
+It’s that it’s actually impossible to peel food this good out of my incredible grip!

 AND THEN THERE’S THE CRAB SANDWICH.